 Mochas

 Starbucks offers several mocha beverages that are gluten-free, as they are made with espresso, milk, and mocha or white chocolate mocha sauces, which do not contain gluten.
-However, the Toasted White Chocolate Mocha is not gluten-free due to the holiday sugar sparkles containing oat flour and malt extract.
+However, note that the Toasted White Chocolate Mocha is not gluten-free because it contains the holiday sugar sparkles which are made with oat flour and malt extract.

 - Peppermint Mocha